Last updated on January 22nd, 2024 at 01:53 pm

 It is important to see that your partner agrees or disagrees with your new demands so you have a clear view of what the next step would be.

-If the demands are agreed on, you can examine his or her own demands too and see how you can adjust.
+If the demands are agreed on, you can examine his or her demands too, and see how you can adjust.